kennylavender/development-notes/tdd.md

 - How can actual results be reproduced?

 ### Test setup/teardown.
-Do not use functions frameworks functions like beforeTest, afterTest, as they encourage side effects.
+For unit tests, do not use functions frameworks functions like beforeTest, afterTest, as they encourage side effects.
 Instead use factory, and setup function inside of each test that create new data and instances so that their are no side effects that happen between tests.

+beforeTest and afterTest functions should only be used for functional/integration tests.

 ### Test Clarity ( R.I.T.E )
 - **R**eadable